sverweij/dependency-cruiser/doc/options-reference.md

 - `mode: 'full'` - the default behaviour.
 - `mode: 'shrink-only'` - keeps existing violations, removes fixed violations, but does not add new ones.
+- `mode: 'view'` - shows the existing baseline without making any updates.

 ```javascript
 module.exports = {